CorradoTorino/Degree360WebApp/README.md

-Degree360WebApp allow to manage 360-degree feedback process(link wiki).
+Degree360WebApp allow to manage 360-degree feedback process.
 It solicits feedback regarding an employee's behavior from a variety of points of view (subordinate, lateral, and supervisory).

 The application has the possibility to define group of feedback providers.
 For example: customers, suppliers.